dexcarva/AlbionInsight/wiki/Home.en-US.md

 | **[Troubleshooting](Troubleshooting.pt-BR.md)** | Solutions for common errors and configuration issues. | ✅ Complete |
 | **[Roadmap](Roadmap.md)** | Planned features and the future of the project. | ✅ Complete |

+## 🤝 Community and Open Source

+Albion Insight thrives on community collaboration.
+As an open-source project, it ensures **transparency** in data processing and allows anyone to audit the code, guaranteeing the tool's security and integrity.
+We actively encourage contributions, whether through bug reports, feature suggestions, or code.
+Your involvement is fundamental to the project's success and longevity.

 ## 🛠️ Technical Details

 Albion Insight is built upon the following technologies: